r001/mullvad-dns/README.md

    **c.** Shutdown **mullvad-template-vm**.

    **d.** Restart **mullvad-vm**.

 4. Install the scripts in your **mullvad-vm**.
 This will start dns auto updates, and make dns changes automatic between restarts.
     `cd mullvad-dns`
     `./mullvad-dns-install.sh`

 # Troubleshoot

 To make sure the newly installed dependencies are actually visible in the **mullvad-vm** you need to:
 1. Shutdown **mullvad-template-vm** after installing dependencies, and
 2. Restart **mullvad-vm** after **mullvad-template-vm** is shutdown.

 # Usage

 Should work automatically when you stop and start the mullvad vpn connection.
 No interaction is needed.
 If you want to start the dns update manually, you can do it in your **mullvad-vm** by executing:
   `/home/user/.mullvad-dns/mullvad-dns.sh &`
   It will display when Mullvad is turned on or off.

 # Notes

-The scripts were tested under Qubes 4.1.
+The scripts were tested under Qubes 4.1. and with fedora-38 as **mullvad-template-vm**.

 # Uninstall

 1. In your **mullvad-vm**:
     `rm ~/.config/autostart/mullvad-dns.desktop`
     `rm ~/.mullvad-dns/mullvad-dns.sh`
 2. Restart **mullvad-vm**.

 # License

 MIT

 # Credits

 Robert Horvath (r001)